-Stenhouse has a track record of success, which includes NASCAR XFINITY Series championships in 2011 and 2012, and Sunoco Rookie of the Year honors in the NASCAR Sprint Cup Series in 2013 after finishing 19th in the final point standings.
+Stenhouse has a track-record of success, which includes NASCAR XFINITY Series championships in 2011 and 2012, and Sunoco Rookie of the Year honors in the Monster Energy NASCAR Cup Series in 2013 after finishing 19th in the final point standings.

 Stenhouse joined the Roush Fenway Racing organization in 2008 when he drove a full season of ARCA, winning twice in 21 starts.
 From there, he moved up to XFINITY, where he ran seven races for the team in 2009 and all but three of the 35 events in 2010.

-A native of Olive Branch, MS, Stenhouse made his NASCAR Sprint Cup Series debut in 2011 when he substituted for an ailing Trevor Bayne in the No. 21 Motorcraft/Quick Lane Fusion of the Wood Brothers.
+A native of Olive Branch, MS, Stenhouse made his Monster Energy Cup Series debut in 2011 when he substituted for an ailing Trevor Bayne in the No. 21 Motorcraft/Quick Lane Fusion of the Wood Brothers.
 He qualified ninth for the Coca-Cola 600 in May and finished 11th.
-Stenhouse also raced four times in the No. 6 Ford for Roush on the NSCS side in 2012, with a 12th-place finish at Dover as his highest effort.
+Stenhouse also raced four times in the No. 6 Ford for Roush on the Cup side in 2012, with a 12th-place finish at Dover as his highest effort.

 · Stenhouse is one of six drivers to win a NASCAR championship for car owner Jack Roush, joining Greg Biffle, Matt Kenseth, Carl Edwards, Kurt Busch and Chris Buescher.

-· He also became only the sixth driver to win back-to-back NASCAR Nationwide championships, joining Sam Ard, Larry Pearson, Randy LaJoie, Dale Earnhardt Jr., and Martin Truex Jr.
+· He also became only the sixth driver to win back-to-back NASCAR XFINITY Series championships, joining Sam Ard, Larry Pearson, Randy LaJoie, Dale Earnhardt Jr., and Martin Truex Jr.

 · Before getting into the stock car ranks, Stenhouse drove for Tony Stewart in the USAC National Sprint Car and USAC National Midget series.